augustss/verse-semantics/Book/docs/12_live_variables.md

 set Y = 5       # X automatically becomes 5
 ```

+Live variables extend the regular mutable variable system (see [Mutability](09_mutability.md)) with automatic dependency tracking.
 The key insight is that Verse tracks which variables the target expression reads during evaluation.
 When any of those variables change, the target is re-evaluated, and if the result differs from the current value, the variable updates automatically.

 ### Declaration Forms